Achievable logoAchievable logo

 Solar UV is split into UV-A (320-400 nm), UV-B (290-320 nm), and UV-C (220-290 nm).
 Most UV-B and all UV-C are absorbed by ozone in the upper atmosphere, leaving UV-A as the primary form reaching the Earth’s surface.

-Despite the small fraction of UV-B that arrives at ground level, it is the primary cause of skin cancer and sunburn, damaging DNA by distorting its helix.
-UV can also break down collagen fibers, hastening the aging of skin and producing wrinkles.
+Even though only a small fraction of UV-B reaches the ground, it is the primary cause of skin cancer and sunburn.
+It damages DNA by distorting its helix.
+UV can also break down collagen fibers, which hastens skin aging and produces wrinkles.
 The tanning response helps protect living cells by placing pigments in inert skin layers.

 Beyond its harmful effects, UV is used to treat infantile jaundice and some skin ailments, sterilize workspaces, and identify substances through fluorescence.
 Special black lights emit UV to make some objects glow visibly, while UV microscopes enhance resolution beyond what is possible with visible light.